-Known for its authentic Cantonese cuisine, Feng Shui Inn is pulling all stops to bring you a special claypot menu this August.
-This menu by Chef Li Kwok Kwong comprises 18 traditional claypot dishes that draw on popular cooking techniques from 1960s and 1970s Hong Kong, and will be available from 1 to 31 August 2017.
+Known for its authentic Cantonese cuisine, Feng Shui Inn is pulling all stops to bring you a special claypot menu this August and September.
+This menu by Chef Li Kwok Kwong comprises 18 traditional claypot dishes that draw on popular cooking techniques from 1960s and 1970s Hong Kong, and will be available from 1 August to 30 September 2017.

 In this article, we review four of the menu’s highlight dishes that promise to take you on a culinary journey back to the good ol’ times of Hong Kong past.